 Abstract

 The study examined the effects of beef cattle attributes on its price in Maiduguri, Borno State, Nigeria.
 Primary data were used for the study which were obtained from 100 cattle buyers selected using convenience sampling.
 Frequencies, percentages and hedonic pricing model were used to analyze the data.
 The most preferred cattle attributes were bull (82%), young adult age (87%), good body conformation (91%), big body size (72%), brown skin colour (59%) and large faced cattle (68%).
 Cattle buyers would willingly pay over ₦30,000 for attributes such as medium body size (₦42,180), big body size (₦63,270) and brown skin colour (₦33,393) and would discount over ₦30,000 for attributes such as Mbororo breed (₦40,423) and calf age (₦40,423).
 The study concludes that cattle buyers would willingly pay the highest premium price for big body size and discount the largest amount for Mbororo breed.
-It was recommended for producers and breeders to promote attributes that consumers show preference for and that influence willingness to pay which would improve cattle demand and increase sales.
+It is recommended for producers and breeders to promote attributes that consumers show preference for and that influence willingness to pay which would improve cattle demand and increase sales.

 Key words: Hedonic analysis, Attributes, Price effects, Cattle, Maiduguri